I own nothing.

 James's legs felt like lead as he slowly ascended the staircase.
 He came to the doorway of the room where his family resided and took a moment to watch them sleep.
 Lily slept with Daniel and Harry curled on both sides of her.
 They looked so peaceful that James's heart sank with the knowledge that this peace would not last long.
 James crept into the room and approached the bed.
 His hand shakily brushed a strain of hair out of Lily's face and he leaned forward to give a soft kiss to her forehead.

 "Shhhh…honey, go back to sleep," James softly cooed, tears in his eyes.

 "Mmmh, what did Dumbledore want?"
 Lily continued with her eyes still closed.

 James couldn't bear to tell her, knowing that she would not be able to sleep with this knowledge.
 "Nothing that can't wait 'til the morning."

 Lily shifted slightly and returned to her dreams.
 James sadly smiled and looked at his new son.
-Daniel was securely wrapped in a bundle of fabric snuggly tucked in Lily's left arm.
+Daniel was securely wrapped in a bundle of fabric and snugly tucked in Lily's left arm.
 James's mind marveled at how such a little thing could carry such a large destiny.
-His eyes then drifted to the sleeping form of Harry who practically slept on top of Lily's right side with his arm outstretched towards Daniel.
+His eyes then drifted to the sleeping form of Harry, who practically slept on top of Lily's right side with his arm outstretched towards Daniel.
 It seemed he had fallen asleep with his hand still holding Daniel's but had drifted away as they slept.
-James closed his eyes and wiped his tears; he and his family had a hectic future in front of them but he was determined to do whatever it took to protect his family.
+James closed his eyes and wiped his tears.
+He and his family had an uncertain future in front of them but he was determined to do whatever it took to protect his family.
 With that in mind, he moved to the nearby chair and quickly fell into an uneasy sleep.